aukraine/doctor_appointments_api/README.md

 **9. Deployment:**
 > - now API is setup to run directly in local environment only
-> - TODO: use Docker
+> - implement simple Docker file that can build and run in one container the app with DB

 **10. Future Improvements:**
 > - consider additional features or improvements, such as notifications, email confirmations, or an admin interface.